globus/globus-jupyterlab/docs/index.rst

-The extension is installable via pip and is suitable for both local environments such as a workmachine or laptop, or alternatively on top of a Single User Server when running in a hub environment (Link, zero 2 JupyterHub).
+The extension is installable via pip and is suitable for both local environments such as a workmachine or laptop, or alternatively on top of a Single User Server when running in a hub environment like `Zero-to-Jupyterhub <https://zero-to-jupyterhub.readthedocs.io/en/latest/>`_

 .. toctree::
    :maxdepth: 2